researchmm/Stark/README.md

   </tr>
 </table>

+### Real-Time Speed
+STARK-ST50 and STARK-ST101 run at **40FPS** and **30FPS** respectively on a Tesla V100 GPU.

 ### End-to-End, Post-processing Free

-STARK is an **end-to-end** tracking approach, which directly predicts one accurate bounding box as the tracking result, without using any hyperparameters-sensitive post-processing.
+STARK is an **end-to-end** tracking approach, which directly predicts one accurate bounding box as the tracking result.
+Besides, STARK does not use any hyperparameters-sensitive post-processing, leading to stable performances.

 ### Purely PyTorch-based Code